-What’s New About the Norwegian Cruise Line Menus
+What Is New About the Norwegian Cruise Line Menus?

-The big news where the menus on board Prima are concerned is that they no longer change each night.
-Instead of rotating selections each evening, there is one set menu which will be offered each night of the cruise.
-No more wandering down to check the menus each morning before deciding, “Do I want to eat here or in one of the specialty restaurants?”
+The menus on board Prima and other Norwegian ships no longer change each night.
+Instead of rotating selections each evening, one set menu will be offered each night of the cruise — no need to check the menus each morning.

 Norwegian Prima’s Two Main Dining Rooms